+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Tibet

 Some of the most important natural and man-made landmarks of Tibet include Mt.
 Tise (Mt.
-Kailash), Quinghai Lake, Yamdrok Lake, Lake Mansarovar, 17th century Potala Palace, 8th century Jokhang Temple, Ganden Monastery among others.
+Kailash), Qinghai Lake, Yamdrok Lake, Lake Mansarovar, 17th century Potala Palace, 8th century Jokhang Temple, Ganden Monastery among others.

 Trekkers and tourists have been allowed to cross Nepal-Tibet borders only since 1993 following the mutual agreement between China and Nepal.
 Humla is still a restricted area where only organized groups are allowed.